Frida Aasen Stuns In Pink Bikini & Sits In The Ocean On Instagram

 “Welcome to Kenya @frida_aasen enjoy your stay,” expressed a supporter.

 In addition, Frida shared another bikini pic on January 21, that time rocking a small black ensemble.
 The sensation posed outside against a blank wall and flaunted her tan bod as she placed her hand on her damp hair.
-Her tiny bikini top left her underboob peeking through and her bottoms had extra long side ties on her left hip that fell down her thighs.
+Her tiny bikini top left her underboob peeking out, and her bottoms had extra-long side ties that fell down her thighs.